euangeleo/aircraft-seat/data/electrical.md

   * red: right audio jack direct connection
   * grn: left audio jack direct connection
   * blu: no connection to audio ground, audio left, audio right
-  * wht: feels like no conntact in jack
+  * wht: feels like no contact in jack
   * blk: audio ground
 * Screen printing on SEB (below) suggests that these conductors should include (1) left audio, (2) right audio, (3) (common?) ground, (4) PCU power, (5) PCU data.
 Which is which?
 * Tested power configurations: